zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_cpc.rst

 state
-  The desired state for the attachment:
+  The desired state for the CPC.
+All states are fully idempotent within the limits of the properties that can be changed:

   * ``set``: Ensures that the CPC has the specified properties.

-  * ``facts``: Does not change anything on the CPC and returns the CPC properties including its child resources.
+  * ``facts``: Returns the CPC properties including its child resources.

   | **required**: True
   | **type**: str